 To accomplish ultimate spiritual satisfaction and sanctity to accomplish an urge of absolute salvation visiting Kailash Mansarovar Yatra Via Lhasa is reaching to the Mount Kailash is amidst scenic and picturesque locations.
-One of the most easiest and simpler way to reach Kailash Mansarovar from Lhasa offers an exclusive and luxurious Kailash Mansarovar Package Via Lhasa mean to complete Manasarovar Yatra.
-Flying over the Mount Everest and reaching Lhasa and afterward carrying the trip from metallic road till reaching the Manasarovar while enjoying the sightseeing beautiful views and sites of Tibet- The Land of Dalai Lama, however, is an experience of lifetime for a pilgrim.
+One of the most easiest and simpler way to reach Kailash Mansarovar from Lhasa.
+That offers an exclusive and luxury Kailash Mansarovar Package Via Lhasa mean to complete Kailash Manasarovar Yatra.
+Flying over the Mount Everest and reaching Lhasa and afterward carrying the trip from metallic road till reaching the Manasarovar while enjoying the sightseeing beautiful views and sites of Tibet- The Land of Dalai Lama.
+However, it is an experience of lifetime for a pilgrim.

 Arrive in Kathmandu, our representative will meet at the airport.
 Get assistance for transfer and escort to the Hotel.
 Check-in and relax.
 Program briefing will be done at the evening.
 Dinner and overnight stay in Kathmandu.

-After breakfast start to Katmandu sightseeing including Pashupatinath and Budha Nikanth Darshan, back to hotel and rest of the day is free for shopping & packing, overnight stay in Katmandu.
+After breakfast start to Katmandu sightseeing including Pashupatinath and Budha Neelkanth Darshan, back to hotel and rest of the day is free for shopping & packing, overnight stay in Katmandu.

 Morning after Breakfast, transfer to Airport to catch flight for Lhasa.
 On arrival, our representative will meet at the airport.
 Get assistance for transfer and escort to the Hotel.
 Day free for Acclimatisation

 Full day Lhasa city tour, visit world famous Potala Palace, Jorkhang Temple & Barkhor etc. Overnight Stay in Lhasa.